SrijanBadhya/Debsoc/Running the PES Debsoc.md

 which are fair, so decide what you feel.

+---
+If you have the time and the bandwidth, a great time to teach

 ### Pranks
 My rule of thumb was to not play pranks in the initial days because it erodes trust in the club and its seniors.
 I abhor pranks like, "you won't get in to debsoc" during recruitment time.
 I didn't want recruits to associate a feeling of anxiety with the debsoc.
 Freshers who have only confusion when it comes to PES and how things work at PES, are more intimidated than one would expect.
 Light fun might also ruin the experience of a few people.
 But if you can get people smiling and laughing out of it, convert it into lore, or talk about how you went through the same thing (like the prank to make people wear formals in their first tournament), then it can be beneficial.